brandonmailhiot/SynthJS/README.md

 _Note: Up to six audio contexts (voices) can be active on the window object.
 Each instance of Codebeat creates a new context._

-Continue reading below to learn more about writting music in Codebeat.

 # Introduction
-Codebeat is a javascript library that provides a simple language for music composition.
+Codebeat provides a simple language for music composition and audio synthesis.

 ## Note duration
-A note's duration is the relative amount of time it is played, known as a subdivision.
+A note's duration is the amount of time it is played relative to the tempo, known as a subdivision.
-The names of common subdivisions are abbreviated as follows:
+Common subdivisions are abbreviated as follows:

 * ts = thirty-second
 * s = sixteenth